dotnet/roslyn/docs/specs/editorconfig-in-the-compiler.md

 The compilers as of this writing *MUST NOT* assign any meaning to any .editorconfig key or value and apply it to core compiler behavior, to mitigate backwards compatibility concerns about existing .editorconfig files.
-The previous statement is scoped to allow for the possibility that in future versions the compiler *MAY* consume .editorconfig options to control other settings (such as defaults for warnings/errors) but the spec will be clarified
+This includes emitting any warnings or errors for malformed files.
+The compiler may still emit errors for "environmental" issues like inability to read files, etc. The previous statement is scoped to allow for the possibility that in future versions the compiler *MAY* consume .editorconfig options to control other settings (such as defaults for warnings/errors) but the spec will be clarified